Maritime call sign: History

 One of the earliest applications of radiotelegraph operation, long predating broadcast radio, were marine radio stations installed aboard ships at sea.
 In the absence of international standards, early transmitters constructed after Guglielmo Marconi's first transatlantic message in 1901 were issued arbitrary two-letter calls by radio companies, alone or later preceded by a one-letter company identifier.
 These mimicked an earlier railroad telegraph convention where short, two-letter identifiers served as Morse code abbreviations to denote the various individual stations on the line (for instance, AX could represent Halifax).
 "N" and two letters would identify U.S. Navy; "M" and two letters would be a Marconi station.

 On April 14, 1912, the station MGY, busily delivering telegram traffic from ship's passengers to the coastal station at Cape Race, Newfoundland (call sign MCE), would receive warnings of ice fields from Marconi stations aboard the (call sign MMV) and the (call sign MWL).
 Its distress call CQD CQD CQD CQD CQD CQD DE MGY MGY MGY MGY MGY MGY POSITION 41.44 N 50.24 W would be answered by a station aboard the (call sign MPA).
 Later that same year, an international conference standardised radio call signs so that the first two letters would uniquely identify a transmitter's country of origin.

+USCGC Eagle displays her call sign, "NRCB", using signal flags.

 Merchant and naval vessels are assigned call signs by their national licensing authorities.
 In the case of states such as Liberia or Panama, which are flags of convenience for ship registration, call signs for larger vessels consist of the national prefix plus three letters (for example, 3LXY, and sometimes followed by a number, i.e. 3LXY2).
 United States merchant vessels are given call signs beginning with the letters "W" or "K" while U.S. naval ships are assigned call signs beginning with "N".
 Originally, both ships and broadcast stations were given call signs in this series consisting of three or four letters, but as demand for both marine radio and broadcast call signs grew, gradually American-flagged vessels were given longer call signs with mixed letters and numbers.
+U.S. Navy and Coast Guard vessels typically fly their call sign using maritime signal flags from their inboard port signal halyard when entering or leaving port.